gregdbanks/Node_Authentication/README.md

 module.exports = InitiateMongoServer;
 ```

-> Notice InitiateMongoServer is an `async` funtion, We will be using [async await](https://javascript.info/async-await) to work with promises.
+> Notice InitiateMongoServer is an `async` function, We will be using [async await](https://javascript.info/async-await) to work with promises.
 The word `async` before a function means one simple thing: a function always returns a promise.
 Other values are wrapped in a resolved promise automatically.

 9. Test by running`node index.js` in your terminal, expect server to connect
 10. Create a `model` folder and inside create a `User.js` (Capitalized), add code below